nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 ## Profiling

 Profiling code changes from time to time is important, to ensure that Nicotine+ performs well and uses fewer system resources.
-Our goal is to develop a lightweight client than runs well on older hardware, as well as small servers.
+Our goal is to develop a lightweight client that runs well on older hardware, as well as small servers.

 Due to Python's interpreted nature, addressing performance issues can be a challenge.
 There is no straightforward way of solving every performance issue, but these points generally help: